From Best-of-n to Ranking n: A New Approach to Collective Decision-Making in Robot Swarms

 Traditional approaches to the best-of- problem often focus on identifying only the single best option from a set of alternatives, discarding information about the remaining options.
 While this works for simple scenarios, real-world applications like search and rescue operations require more nuanced decision-making.

-Consider a swarm of robots searching for casualties in a disaster scenario.
-The traditional approach would only identify the highest priority casualty, requiring the entire decision-making process to be repeated for each remaining casualty.
-This is inefficient and potentially costly in time-critical situations.
+In a disaster scenario, for example, a swarm searching for casualties using the traditional approach would only identify the highest priority casualty, requiring the entire decision process to restart for each remaining one.

 Our three-valued logic approach

-Instead of using binary logic (option A is better/worse than option B), we've developed a model using three-valued logic where robots can hold beliefs about preference relations in three states:
+Instead of using binary logic (option A is better/worse than option B), we developed a model using three-valued logic where robots can hold beliefs about preference relations in three states:

 - True (option A is better than option B)